lenis0012/LoginSecurity/README.md

 - Reliable and fast
 - Easy to set up
 - Used by thousands of server owners
-- Eight existing translations and more to come!
+- 10+ existing translations and more to come!

 License:
 =======